aquiliz/ticketr-io/README.md

 ## How to run the project locally

-####Prerequisites: JDK 14, Docker
+#### Prerequisites: JDK 19, Docker
-- Execute the docker-compose.yml file to start MongoDb, Zookeeper and Kafka:
+- Navigate to repository's root (where docker-compose.yml is located) and execute:

   **docker-compose up -d**
+  - This will create and start the required docker containers: MongoDB, Kafka, Zookeper

 - Start the **service-registry** as a Spring application
 - Start all other services as Spring applications

 ## Optional configurations
-The following environment variables can be set for each service to override the default settings
+The following environment variables can be set for each service to override the default settings.
+Default values are meant to be used only for testing on a local dev environment.

+####

 #### ticket-booking-service
-- MONGO_HOST - MongoDb host.
-Default: locahost
-- MONGO_USERNAME - the username to connect to MongoDb.
-Default: root
-- MONGO_PASSWORD - the password to connect to MongoDb.
-Default: rootpassword
+- MONGO_URI - a [connection string URI](https://www.mongodb.com/docs/manual/reference/connection-string/) for MongoDB. default: mongodb://root:rootpassword@localhost:27017/ticket_bookings?authSource=admin
 - EUREKA_URI - full URL of the Eureka service registry. default: http://localhost:8761/eureka
+- KAFKA_URI - host and port of the running Kafka instance. default: localhost:29092

 #### ticket-pricing-service
 - EUREKA_URI - full URL of the Eureka service registry. default: http://localhost:8761/eureka